“Psychosynthesis is a vital idea and it is bound to become a centre of attraction of people so as to form a living Group.” ~Roberto Assagioli

 √ Become more skilled in collaborative peer leadership to build the psychosynthesis supervision models for future SCSF and initiatives at the soon to be launched, Psychosynthesis Institute for Social Develoment and Innovation programs

-√ Have the option to bundle this program which is about the “practice of practice”, with our Trying on Your Dream program, which focuses on the “business of practice”
+√ Have the option to bundle this program which is about the “practice of practice”, with our Creative Business Planning/Manifestation Group: Trying on Your Dream programs, which focus on the “business of practice”

 Psychosynthesis Coach Peer Supervision and Consultation Training